Revealing mysteries in gamma-ray bursts: the role of gluon condensation: THE GC-MODEL

-The GC-spectrum has the following characteristics. (i) The power law at $E_{\gamma}<E_{\pi}^{GC}$ origins from a steep increase in the pion number (see Fig. 4), which makes the lower limit of integration in Eq.
-(1) is independent of $E_{\gamma}$, while the power law at $E_{\gamma}>E_{\pi}^{GC}$ is a result of Eq.
-(9); (ii) The gamma signal disappears at $E_{\gamma}>E_{\pi}^{cut}$ if the protons are accelerated above $E_p^{cut}$.
-We will show these two examples in the following sections.
+We emphasize once again that Eqs.
+(2.17), (2.23) and (2.24) are not the commonly used qualitative empirical parameter formulas in the literature, but rather the analytical solutions of the GC-model.
+It demonstrates the inherent relationship among different parameters, and these parameters have clear physical meanings in the GC-spectrum shown in Fig. 5.
+The GC-spectrum has the following characteristics. (i) The PL at $E_{\gamma}<E_{\pi}^{GC}$ origins from a steep increase in the $\pi$-number (see Fig. 4), thus the lower limit of integration in Eq.
+(2.1) is independent of $E_{\gamma}$, while the PL at $E_{\gamma}>E_{\pi}^{GC}$ is a result of Eq.
+(2.14); (ii) The gamma signal disappears at $E_{\gamma}>E_{\pi}^{max}$ if the protons are accelerated above $E_p^{max}$.
+We will show these two points in the following examples.